jvegalo/hydrogen-certification/README.md

 npm run dev
 ```
 > [!NOTE]
 > Take into account that when running the project locally, you will not be able to use Shopify's Customer API unless you generate a static domain using ngrok which is a Shopify requirement to use the API locally.
-With that being said, please use the addToFavorites feature using the Storefront URL: https://gnat-happy-barely.ngrok-free.app
+With that being said, please use the addToFavorites feature browsing the Storefront URL: https://gnat-happy-barely.ngrok-free.app

 Learn more about the Customer API: <https://shopify.dev/docs/custom-storefronts/building-with-the-customer-account-api/hydrogen#step-1-set-up-a-public-domain-for-local-development>